OxygenCobalt/Auxio/info/ARCHITECTURE.md

+**Note:** Auxio is undergoing a major refactor right now.
+This document may not be fully up to date.
+It will be revamped when the refactor is complete.

 # Architecture

 This document is designed to provide a simple overview of Auxio's architecture and where code resides/should reside.
 It will be updated as aspects about Auxio change.